As businesses grow the scheduled maintenance process becomes more complex, and it is exponentially harder to:

 Basically, it comes down to this:

-- Is it critical?
+- Is it critical

 Once you have conducted your criticality assessment, and determined priorities, it is then a matter of working out how to track all of these issues so you can handle work requests with confidence.

-As MC Global’s CEO, Steve Martin says:
+MCGlobal Solution’s CEO, Steve Martin says:

 “If this type of activity isn’t systemised, then the risk to the business is very high.
 Information in people’s heads can so easily be lost.”

-For example, if the air conditioning is due to be serviced within a fixed period, failure to do so will infringe Code compliance.
-This will therefore need to be slotted into your priorities list in a timely manner.
+When setting priorities to make sure non-urgent, yet time-sensitive maintenance work is not pushed to the back.
+For example, if the air conditioning is due to be serviced within a fixed period, failure to do so will infringe on Code compliance.
+Therefore, this will need to be slotted into the priorities list in a timely manner.

-Maintenance Scheduling Step Two: Assign your Procedures
+Step 2: Assign your procedures

 In this step, you assign who does what – with unambiguous information about how it needs to proceed, when it needs to be done and who to pass the ball to once each process is carried out.